syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Editing.md

 For more reference, please go through the [XlsIO](http://help.syncfusion.com/file-formats/xlsio/working-with-data-validation) UG.

-T> If you want to add ComboBox to a cell in SfSpreadsheet, you can apply List Validation to that cell.
+T> If you want to load ComboBox to a cell in SfSpreadsheet, you can apply List Validation to that cell.

 ## Hyperlink

-The Hyperlink is a convenient way to navigate or browse data within a worksheet or other worksheets in a workbook.
+The Hyperlink is a convenient way to access the web pages, files and browse the data within a worksheet or other worksheets in a workbook.
 SfSpreadsheet provides support to add, edit and remove the Hyperlinks in the workbook.

 ### Add a Hyperlink to a cell

 SfSpreadsheet provides support to add hyperlink to a cell and it can be added in the hyperlinks collection using `IHyperlinks` interface.

+SfSpreadsheet allows you to add below types of the hyperlink.

+* Web URL
+* Cell or range in workbook
+* E-mail
+* External files

 {% tabs %}
 {% highlight c# %}